Techofficer/php-prelauncher/README.md

 # Prelauncher

-Pre-launch website builder which helps new online store owners to easily build a viral pre-launch website and start referral prelaunch campaign.
+[Prelauncher.info](http://prelauncher.info) - prelaunch website builder which helps new online store owners to easily build a viral pre-launch website and start referral prelaunch campaign.
 No coding skills required.

 The design of this library was heavily influenced by [Httpful](https://github.com/nategood/httpful).